cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/office-365-core-principles-of-defense-against-dos-attacks.md

 search.appverid:
 - MET150
 ms.collection: Strat_O365_Enterprise
-description: "Summary: How Microsoft utilizes the core principles of absorption, detection, and mitigation in its defense against denial-of-service (DoS) attacks."
+description: "How Microsoft utilizes the core principles of absorption, detection, and mitigation in its defense against denial-of-service (DoS) attacks."
 ---

 # Core Principles of Defense Against Denial-of-Service Attacks